awsdocs/aws-support-user-guide/doc_source/getting-started.md

 + Management business reviews\.

 For more information about features and pricing for each support plan, see [AWS Support](https://aws.amazon.com/premiumsupport/) and [Compare AWS Support plans](http://aws.amazon.com/premiumsupport/plans/)\.
 Some features, such as 24/7 phone and chat support, aren't available in all languages\.

-## Monitoring and maintaining your case<a name="monitoring-your-case"></a>

-You can monitor the status of your case in Support Center\.
-A new case begins in the `Unassigned` state\.
-When an engineer begins work on a case, the status changes to `Work in Progress.` The engineer responds to your case, either to ask for more information \(`Pending Customer Action`\) or to let you know that the case is being investigated \(`Pending Amazon Action`\)\.

-When your case is updated, you receive email with the correspondence and a link to the case in Support Center\.
-However, you can't respond to case correspondence by email\.
-Use the link in the email to navigate to the support case\.

-**Note**
-You must sign in to the AWS account that submitted the support case\.
-If you sign in as an IAM user, you must have the required permissions to view support cases\.
-For more information, see [Access permissions for AWS Support](accessing-support.md)\.

-When you're satisfied with the response or your problem is solved, you can choose **Close Case** in Support Center\.
-If you don't respond within ten days, the case is closed automatically\.
-You can always reopen a resolved or closed case\.

-Be sure to create a new case for a new issue or question\.
-If case correspondence strays from the original question or issue, a support engineer might ask you to open a new case\.
-If you open a case related to old inquiries, include \(where possible\) the related case number so that we can refer to previous correspondence\.

-## Case history<a name="case-history"></a>

-Case history information is available for 12 months after creation\.